Huh-DIETHGOD/UltimateRPGPlugin/README.md

 # UltimateRPGPlugin
-Free plugin!
-插件还在开发中
-不定时更新
-目前状态插件无法正常使用所有功能
+  ## Description:
+    The UltimateRPG Plugin(URPG) is a open source Minecraft Server Plugin which integrated most of the useful functions.

-The plugin is still under development
-The current version is not sufficient  to use
+    But the plugin is still under develop.And the current version is not sufficient to use.
+  ## Guide:
+  ### Download:
+    1.Download the .jar file
+    2.Put it in your Server/Plugins folder
+    3.Run the server and rerun it
+  ### Config:
+    1.The location of config file is Server/Plugins/UltimateRPG/config.yml 2.(useage of the parameters will be realsed soon)